tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Just as every element in the periodic table is formed from hydrogen, so too is every generation of the thologram formed from the trigram.

-A curious observations is if you take the simplest material version of the trigram (hydrogen) and the simplest material version of the hexagon (carbon), the two most fundamental forms in the thologram, and combine them you happen to get hydrocarbons, the most fundamental building blocks of life (and a bunch of plastic stuff).
-Is it more reasonable to see this as a recurring pattern or to call it a coincidence?
+A curious observations is if you take the simplest material version of the trigram (hydrogen) and the simplest material version of the hexagon (carbon), the two most fundamental forms in the thologram, and combine them you happen to get hydrocarbons, the most fundamental building blocks of life (and a bunch of plastic stuff), as all life is carbon based.
+Is it more reasonable to see this most basic structure of the thologram appearing in the most basic structure of life as a recurring pattern or to call it a coincidence?

 We can also apply the same associative reasoning to the thologram as a whole to show how its structure appears as a pattern of growth in nature.